zaidbinshams/online-banking-system/README.md

 things to come back to:
 - account-action buttons positioning on the user/pages/account page
 - background-color of pages that have distinct boxes for content
-- margin of body tags in all html files; should be zero
+- margin of body tags in all html files
+- font-weight of text that is in the form "abc: def ghi"